phtrivier/wirth/plan/log.md

 # Mon 2022-12-12

 Still not much progress on the nested if side.

+This will require either spending a lot of time on it, or some lateral thinking.

 I tried simplifying the tree to make the "Else" branch explicit.
 What is now obvious is that I don't know at which moment I want to do the fixups ;